carbon-language/carbon-lang/lldb/docs/design/overview.rst

 really have anything to do with debugging -- they are just there because the higher layers of the debugger use these classes to implement their functionality.
-Others are data structures used in many other parts of the debugger (TraceOptions).
-Most of the functionality in this module could be useful in an application that is not a debugger; however, providing a general purpose C++ library is an explicit non-goal of this module.
+Others are data structures used in many other parts of the debugger.
+Most of the functionality in this module could be useful in an application that is not a debugger; however, providing a general purpose C++ library is an explicit non-goal of this module..

 This module provides following functionality: